espressomd/espresso/doc/sphinx/appendix.rst

-    For the time discretization we have adopted the elegant solution which was found by Rottler and Maggs :cite:`maggs02a` and allows to conserve *both* time–reversibility and phase–space volume
+    For the time discretization we have adopted the elegant solution which was found by Rottler and Maggs :cite:`maggs02a` and allows to conserve *both* time-reversibility and phase-space volume
     conservation:

     #.
 Update the particle momenta by half a time step.